fbpx

 We decided to skip the Oregon Zoo last year with the purpose of returning this year primarily for the zoo train.

-I have to say, the Oregon Zoo has been my best zoo experience to date.
+I have to say that the Oregon Zoo has been my best zoo experience to date.
 The layout reminded me a bit of Northwest Trek in Eatonville, WA.

 It was easy to walk around the entire place with a stroller and 2 tired preschoolers.
 The adults and kids in our group had a great time!